Moist Maple Sweet Potato Cake - Sweet, tender and moist cake made with walnut butter, packed with flavor and nutrients.

 - Bake in a preheated oven for about 50 to 60 minutes until a cake tester or toothpick inserted comes out clean.

 - Remove the cake pan from the oven.
 Let it rest a few minutes and turn the bundt cake pan upside down to release the cake on to a serving platter.

 - Let the sweet potato cake cool before serving.
 Dust with confectioners sugar and grated citrus zest.

 - When oil replaces butter in a cake recipe, it is usually needed in a reduced amount than the butter.

 - When maple syrup/honey replaces sugar, it is usually needed in smaller quantity and adjustments are made to the amount of liquid added.

 - The baking temperature for the cake is lower when the batter is prepared with maple syrup or honey.
 But if only sugar is used, then the cake is to be baked at 350ºF.

-- Ready made ghee is available in Indian grocery stores or online.
-But it can be easily prepared at home.
-To prepare ghee, melt unsalted butter and allow it to simmer at a low setting.
+- Brown butter: Melt unsalted butter and allow it to simmer at a low setting.
 Allow the milk solids settled at the bottom of the pan to toast to a light brown.
-Strain the light golden liquid ghee from the top and use in the recipe.
+Strain the light golden liquid from the top and use in the recipe.